nivmichael/MySoftware/README.md

 ## The steps:

-- Setup a local environment using PHP, APACHE and MySQL (XAMMP or windows / global installation Linux)
+- Setup a local environment using PHP, APACHE and MySQL (XAMMP on windows / global installation Linux)
 - Using MySQL CLI, create a "blog" database, with a "users" table.
 Insert one user.
 - Create a Login page (index.php)
 - Create an autoload class in the root of application